FTC2875/Skystone2.0/readme.md

 TODO:
 - all states working - getting position values
 - fullauto stuck in loop after all states finish
-- check encoder values with new wiring
+- check encoder values and polarity with new wiring